 In addition to that there are the languages of the immigrants (cf. above).
 So, in coastal regions they speak their own language, with the neighbouring village the specific Bahasa Daerah and with the administration Bahasa Indonesia.
 The majority in the place determines the common language.
 Many children start learning Bahasa Indonesia at school ... and then can they can speak Indonesian usually better than their parents.

 From time to time there are massive conflicts between villages, especially in the west of the island.
 This can simply be explained by the different languages: They do not understand each other!

 English is only helpful in towns.
-Without Bahasa Indonesia you might have difficulties in the centre of the island.
+Without Bahasa Indonesia you will have understanding problems in the centre of the island.
+Even with Bahasa Indonesia you might have problems in the inland.
 However, if someone knows a little English, he will be determined to speak with you.

 See also some remarks in Orientation in Sumba.

 In most regions of Sumba and outside the 3 major towns, people live without access to clean water.
 Often water is pumped from rivers, distributed, and sold by tank trucks.
 Wells are scarce and often difficult to build because of limy ground.
 Many villages have no toilets at all.

 People's attitudes to health issues can be illustrated by the following example: Mosquito nets, donated from the UN, are often used as fishing nets, as well as protecting plants from birds or poultry.

 In the country, many public health centres (PUSKESMAS) are not or barely manned.
 Sometimes there is a sporadic mobile care (PUSKESMAS-Keliling).
 Malnutrition is widespread.
 Infant mortality rate is among the highest in the world.
 Also medicine is hard to get.